Table of Contents

 Here are some examples of helicopter parenting in different stages of a child’s life.

-In toddlerhood, a helicopter parent might shadow the child incessantly.
-When the kid plays with a new toy, the parent shows them the “right” way to play with it and correct them if the kid tries to use it in a different way.
+In toddlerhood, it makes sense to protect little kids from danger.
+However, over-involved parents might shadow their little ones incessantly.
+When the kid plays with a new toy, they shows their kids the “right” way to play with it and correct them if the kid tries to use it in a different way.
 The kid doesn’t have the space or opportunity to try and figure things out on their own.
-When the kid plays with other kids, the parent directs the child’s behavior and how they should interact with others.
+When the kid plays with other kids, these parents direct the child’s behavior and how they should interact with others.

-Falling and getting scratches are a normal part of toddlerhood as the kid learns to walk, but a helicopter parent hovers over their toddlers to avoid any minor accident.
-A mildly scraped knee can stress out the parent intensely.
+Falling and getting scratches are a normal part of toddlerhood as the kid learns to walk, but the parents hover over their toddlers to avoid any minor accident.
+A mildly scraped knee can stress out them intensely.

-In elementary school, a helicopter parent may ensure their kid enters a certain school or gets a certain teacher.
-They not only supervise, but also help their kid complete their homework or projects.
+In elementary school, this parent goes to great lengths to get their kid into a certain school or a certain teacher.
+They not only supervise, but also help their kid complete their school work or projects.

-A helicopter parent selects their children’s friends and activities for them.
+A helicopter parent selects their child’s friends and activities for them.
 Their kids’ preferences are usually not taken into account because they believe they know what’s the best for their children.

 In college, the parent might request an extension for their child or complete assignments for them.
-They contact the president of the university, the dean, or the professor to dispute their child’s grade.
+They contact the president of the university, the dean, or the professor to dispute their child’s poor grades.
 They may even attend job fairs and interview with their child4.

 Despite the lopsided negative portrayal in popular media, a number of studies have found both positive and negative results associated with helicopter parenting.

-Educators have long accepted that parental participation in the educational experiences of their children is critical to a student’s intellectual and emotional development, and academic success5.
+Educators have long accepted that parental participation in the educational experiences of their children is a good thing.
+Appropriate parent involvement is one of the benefits of helicopter parenting.
+It is critical to a student’s intellectual and emotional development, and academic success5.

 Research has found that a parent’s involvement fosters more positive attitudes in the kid toward school, improves homework habits, reduces absenteeism and dropping out, and enhances academic achievement6.